-Bible/Sacred Texts: Cross-Testament (BX), Hebrew Bible (HB), New Testament (NT), Sacred Texts (STX)

-Historical Studies: Historical Studies (HS), Denominational Studies (DS)

-Interreligious Engagement: Interreligious Engagement (IE)
+Bible/Sacred Texts: Cross-Testament (BX), Hebrew Bible (HB), New Testament (NT), Sacred Texts (STX) Church History/Historical Studies: Church History/Historical Studies (CH), Denominational Studies (DS) Interreligious Engagement: Interreligious Engagement (IE)

-Practical Theology: Communication Arts (CA), Worship, Preaching, and Arts (CW), Psychology and Religion (PS), Practical Theology (PT), Religion and Education (RE), Religion and Society (RS)

-Theology and Ethics: Philosophy of Religion (PR), Social Ethics (SE), Theological Studies (TS)
+- Practical Theology: Communication Arts (CA), Worship, Preaching, and Arts (CW), Integrative and Field-Based Education (FE), Psychology and Religion (PS), Practical Theology (PT), Religion and Education (RE), Religion and Society (RS) - Theology and Ethics: Philosophy of Religion (PR), Social Ethics (SE), Theological Studies (TS)

-Language Requirement
+Language Exam

 Students must pass a translation exam in a modern language (typically German, French, or Spanish) appropriate to their field of study (ATS Standard 4.13), or provide evidence of passing equivalent coursework to Union's first theological degrees, in Hebrew or Greek in another seminary/graduate theological program.
 Requests for a modern language substitution, if the native language is one other than English, are reviewed.
-Students should complete this Language Substitution Request: https://utsnyc.formstack.com/forms/lang_substitute by the end of the add/drop period of the first semester; the form is submitted to the faculty advisor then to Dean/Vice President for Academic Affairs.
+STM students (domestic and international) who meet the criteria may request to substitute this degree requirement.
+Students should complete Language Substitution Request form by the end of the add/drop period of the first semester; the form is submitted to the faculty advisor then academic dean.